 Warts are a common skin condition that can occur anywhere on your body, including your feet.
 If you have a wart on your foot, it’s referred to as a plantar wart.
-While a plantar wart can resolve on its own, if your wart is causing pain or it’s making it hard for you to do the things you enjoy, Vito La Puma, DPM, and the team at Healthy Step Podiatry, with an office located in the Financial District of New York City, can help.
+While a plantar wart can resolve on its own, if your wart is causing pain or it’s making it hard for you to do the things you enjoy, Vito La Puma, DPM, and the team at Healthy Step Podiatry, with an office located in Midtown East and the Financial District of New York City, can help.
 Call the office today or request an appointment online.

 A plantar wart is a growth that occurs on the bottom of your foot.
 You develop plantar warts after being exposed to the human papillomavirus (HPV), which can enter your body through a tiny cut or break in the skin of your foot.

 Plantar warts aren’t harmful and in many cases, they can resolve on their own in time.
 But the team at Healthy Step Podiatry advises against the use of at-home treatments for your plantar warts.

 While plantar warts aren’t usually a medical concern, you should have your plantar wart evaluated by the specialists at Healthy Step Podiatry so you can get rid of it quickly.

 Other reasons you may want to seek medical help for your plantar wart include:

 The team at Healthy Step Podiatry can examine your growth and determine if it’s a plantar wart.
 If there’s any question, your specialist may take a sample of the growth and have it analyzed by a pathologist.

 Your specialist at Healthy Step Podiatry works one-on-one with you to develop the most effective treatment for your plantar warts.
 Treatment options include: